ChrisOboe/cmediasort/README.md

-# MediaSort Readme
+# CMediaSort Readme
-MediaSort is a tool which sorts and downloads metadata for movies and episodes based on their filename in a fully automated way.
+CMediaSort is a tool which sorts and downloads metadata for movies and episodes based on their filename in a fully automated way.

-It's written in python and uses the guessit library for guessing informations based on filename / foldername.
+It's the cli version for the MediaSort python library which itself is based on the guessit library for guessing informations by analyzing the file-/ foldername.
 It then uses this informations to scrape the metadata from TMDb by using the tmdbsimple library.
+It's also able to download images via TMDb or fanart.tv

 This tool heavily depends on [TMDb](https://www.themoviedb.org/) for getting informations and [fanart.tv](https://fanart.tv/) for getting images.